-Violations: In February and April of 2021 we monitored for Entry Point and Distribution Chlorine but failed to report the results to the PA Department of Environmental Protection by the required due date resulting in Reporting Violations.
-The week of 12/19/21 to 12/25/21 we failed to monitor for Distribution Chlorine as required.
-Public Notification is enclosed at the end of this report.
+Violations.
+In 2022 we were required to monitor for 2 samples for Nitrate and Nitrite but only sampled 1 and also the week of 12/18/22 to 12/24/22 we failed to monitor for Distribution Chlorine as required.
+Public Notification regarding these violations is enclosed at the end of this report.